Pomona Economic Opportunity Center

 Pitzer students are an instrumental part of our educational programs here at the PEOC.
 The one-to-one

 relationship building breaks down barriers between people and cultures.
 Pitzer’s commitment

 to creating these priceless opportunities students and to building capacity among local grass roots

 -Suzanne Foster, Executive Director PEOC

 CEC recognizes and honors the students, staff, faculty and community members (past and present) who founded each of Pitzer College’s community engagement programs and gives thanks to all those who sustain these partnerships day after day.
-In particular we would like to recognize José Z. Calderón, Suzanne Foster, Eddie Gonzales, Juan Medina and Junior Medina for developing and maintaining this partnership.
+In particular we would like to recognize José Z. Calderón, Suzanne Foster, Eddie Gonzales, and Benjamin Wood for developing and maintaining this partnership.

-For more information, contact CEC or the Day Labor Center itself from 6 a.m. to 12 noon.
+For more information, contact CEC or the Day Labor Center itself from 6 a.m. to 2 p.m..
 Click below to learn more about: